yuruic/monitoring_decoding/README.md

 # Monitoring Decoding

-A repository for implementing and evaluating monitoring-based decoding strategies for language models.
+A repository for implementing and evaluating monitoring-based decoding strategies for mitigating hallucination in LLM generation.

 ## Overview